Gynecomastia (Enlarged Breast in Males)

 A wide range of medications have also been associated with the development of gynecomastia.
 Examples include the diuretic spironolactone (Aldactone), some calcium channel blockers and ACE inhibitor drugs used to treat hypertension (high blood pressure), some antibiotics, anti-ulcer drugs, and highly active anti-retroviral therapy (HAART) for HIV disease, which may cause fat redistribution leading to pseudogynecomastia or, in some cases, true gynecomastia.

-Finally, drugs of abuse (for example, alcohol, marijuana, and heroin) are known causes of gynecomastia.
+Finally, alcohol and some drugs of abuse (for example, marijuana, and heroin) are known causes of gynecomastia.
 Lavender oil and tea tree oil, when used in skin-care products, have also been associated with gynecomastia.

 Must Read Articles Related to Gynecomastia